borisf/classyshark-bytecode-viewer/README.md

 better (faster and more accurate) to decompile Kotlin generated class file right into Java.

 To support the above the following 2 libraries are the best fit
 * [Procyon](https://bitbucket.org/mstrobel/procyon/wiki/Java%20Decompiler)- an open source Java decompiler.
-It is not the most famous, but pretty good and fast.
 * [ASM](http://asm.ow2.org/) - the best Java bytecode reading library (used both by Kotlin and Android Studio).